Jamie90989/portfolio/README.md

 ﻿Welcome to my portfolio

-Everything is in HTML because our hosting service does not support PHP.
+Everything is in HTML because my hosting service does not support PHP.